optician/meeting-room-booking/README.md

 - Is it possible to use other logging libraries?
 For example, zap.
 - How to log responses?
 Do I need to write my own middleware?
 - How to mask headers?
 For example session token
+- Quite odd decision to use mutable Router and inject it in different APIs, instead of combining Routers constructed in different APIs.
+Wiring looks clumsy.

 ## Logging
 - How to mask fields of structures?